photoneo-3d/photoneo-cpp-examples/GigEV/README.md

 When `Color` is selected as `TextureSource` on an appropriate device, the `Intensity` component contains the color texture.
-The data is still transferred using `Mono16` as pixel format, however it uses a custom YCoCg encoding which encodes the color data in the lowest bits of the intensity.
+The data is still transferred using `Mono16` as pixel format, however it uses a YCoCg-R encoding which encodes the subsampled chromatic channels in the lowest bits of the _intensity_.
 See [`common/YCoCg.h`](https://github.com/photoneo-3d/photoneo-cpp-examples/blob/main/GigEV/aravis/common/YCoCg.h) in C++ examples for more details on the encoding and an example implementation.